 Visit Split in the Central Dalmatia where you can find the Diocletian’s Palace – the biggest preserved monument of Roman architecture in the eastern Adriatic.

 On the very south there is the city of Dubrovnik, the city that used to be a republic proud of its independence.
 Any history or culture enthusiast is bound to enjoy its beauty.
 Dubrovnik is the most famous and the most visited tourist destination in Croatia.

 Croatia is a country with a beautiful coastline and a thousand islands that stretch from Kvarner in the north all the way to the south of Dalmatia.
 In the north there are the islands of Pag, Rab, Krk, Losinj and Cres.
 They have a rich gastronomic offer and wonderful beaches.

-The islands opposite to the city of Split (Brac, Hvar) are world-famous top destinations.
+The islands of Brac and Hvar, close to the Split are world-famous summer destinations.
 Sail to the island of Vis which offers amazing natural beauty.
 The islands of Korcula and Mljet are the pearls of the southern Adriatic.
-Korcula is the native island of Marco Polo, while Mljet is an island covered in forest and famous for its two lakes.
+Korcula is the native island of Marco Polo, while Mljet is an island covered in forests and famous for its two lakes.

-The Elaphite islands near Dubrovnik are small islands that offer true
+The Elaphite islands in the vicinity of Dubrovnik are small islands that offer true

 rest and beautiful nature.
 There are also numerous smaller islands in